Matrix Decomposition and Applications: Existence of the Column Interpolative Decomposition

-The above proof reveals an intuitive way to compute the optimal column ID of matrix $\bA$.
-However, any algorithm that is guaranteed to find such an optimally-conditioned factorization must have combinatorial complexity \citep{martinsson2019randomized, lu2022bayesian, lu2022comparative}.
-Therefore, randomized algorithms, approximation by column-pivoted QR (Section~\ref{section:cpqr}, p.~\pageref{section:cpqr}) and rank-revealing QR (Section~\ref{section:rank-r-qr}, p.~\pageref{section:rank-r-qr}) are applied to find a relatively well-conditioned decomposition for the column ID where $\bW$ is small in norm rather than having entries all smaller than 1 in magnitude.
-While, the Bayesian approach can constrain the components in $\bW$ in the range of -1 to 1 strictly \citep{lu2022bayesian, lu2022comparative}.
-And we shall not go into the details.
+This completes the proof. \end{proof} The above proof provides an intuitive way to compute the ``optimal" column ID of a matrix $\bA$.
+However, any algorithm guaranteed to achieve such an optimally conditioned factorization necessarily involves combinatorial complexity due to the need to search for the best column subset $\sJ_s$ that maximizes $\abs{\det(\bC)}$ \citep{martinsson2019randomized, lu2022bayesian, lu2022comparative}.
+To address this, randomized algorithms, along with approximations via column-pivoted QR (Section~\ref{section:cpqr}) and rank-revealing QR (Section~\ref{section:rank-r-qr}), are commonly employed to obtain a relatively well-conditioned column ID decomposition.
+In these approaches, the matrix $\bW$ is designed to have a small norm rather than strictly ensure that all its entries are within the range $[-1,1]$.
+On the other hand, Bayesian approaches can strictly constrain the entries of $\bW$ to lie within $[-1,1]$ \citep{lu2022bayesian, lu2022comparative}.
+However, these methods involve more advanced techniques and is beyond the scope of this discussion; and we will not elaborate on them here.